foureyes/csci-ua.0480-fall2020-034/homework/01-othello-reversi.markdown

 If there were scripted moves defined in the config file, allow the game to proceed by pulling the moves for the computer and player from these Arrays... and using them to make a move:

 1. if the move pulled from the Array is not valid, then ignore it and allow the computer or player to make their move manually
-2. otherwise, if the move _is_ valid, then prompt the player to press <ENTER> to see their next move
+2. otherwise, if the move _is_ valid, then prompt the player to press &lt;ENTER&gt; to see their next move
 3. if there are no more moves to pull from the array of scripted moves, allow the computer or player to choose their move like usual
 4. Some more details:
     * again, __the player can move manually after the scripted moves have been exhausted__